ArtisanCode/artisancode.github.io/_posts/2014-04-19-integrating-windsor-castle-web-api.md

 }
 }
 }
-[/csharp]
+{% endhighlight %}
 ### Step 3 – Create a Castle installer for the Web API Controllers

 Just like the [last post][1], we&#8217;ll need an installer to configure Castle to resolve the projects dependencies correctly.
 Rather than just repeating what I wrote previously I&#8217;ll let you go to that article and read the appropriate section.
-One difference this time round is that I&#8217;m going to be using Castles build in Fluent interface in order to reflect through the assembly and automatically register all the ApiControllers, using the following code: [csharp] // Register all the WebApi controllers within this assembly
+One difference this time round is that I&#8217;m going to be using Castles build in Fluent interface in order to reflect through the assembly and automatically register all the ApiControllers, using the following code: {% highlight ruby %} // Register all the WebApi controllers within this assembly

 container.Register(Classes.FromAssembly(typeof(ValuesController).Assembly)
 .BasedOn<ApiController>()
 .LifestyleScoped());
-[/csharp]
+{% endhighlight %}
 An example Castle Web API Installer can be found within the Artisan Code GitHub repository: [WebApiCastleIntegration/WebApiCastleIntegration/Infrastructure/ApplicationCastleInstaller.cs][11]

 ### Step 4 – Wire everything up

 At this point you should have the `CastleDependencyResolver`, `CastleDependencyScope` and the `CastleApplicationInstaller` ready to go.
 All that&#8217;s required to successfully get Web API to both these components is to add a little wiring up code to the application start-up.
 The following code needs to be added to the [`Application_Start`][12] function within the &#8216;Global.asax.cs&#8217; file.
 Here&#8217;s an example `Application_Start` function:
-[csharp] protected void Application_Start()
+{% highlight ruby %} protected void Application_Start()
 {
 AreaRegistration.RegisterAllAreas();